 Controlled Substances in Research

-The University of North Texas Health Science Center requires that all persons conducting activities with DEA controlled substances in basic and applied research settings shall be registered with the DEA.
+UNT Health Science Center requires that all persons conducting activities with DEA controlled substances in basic and applied research settings shall be registered with the DEA.
 All persons shall comply with state and federal regulations regarding the acquisition, record keeping, inventory, storage, use, and disposal of those substances.

 Questions about procurement, secured storage, use, disposal, required documentation, or regulatory questions regarding controlled substances in research should be directed to the Environmental Health and Safety department (Maya Nair extn- 5431)